luoyec/luoyec.github.io/_pages/recuritment.md

 ---

-I am currently seeking highly motivated postgraduate students (PhD), post-docs, research assistants, and summer interns to join my research team for the Fall 2024 term.
+I am currently seeking highly motivated PhD students, post-docs, research assistants, and summer interns for my research team.
+Candidates must demonstrate expertise in one of the following research areas:

+1. Remote Sensing and GIS Applications in Economics Strong proficiency in processing and analyzing remote sensing data, experience with Python-based GIS techniques or Google Earth Engine

+2. Environmental and Agricultural Economic Analysis:
+Strong background in causal inference and reduced-form analysis, or experience with structural estimations and empirical IO

+3. Data Science in Economics:
+Strong foundation in mathematical modeling or deep learning, or experience implementing LLM techniques in economic applications

 PhD/RA Recruitment Criteria:
-- Bachelor's or master's degree holders in relevant fields
+- Bachelor's or master's degree in relevant fields
-- Proficiency in Stata/R, GIS/remote sensing, Python, mathematical modelling, and machine learning, or familaiarity with RCT/field experiments will be given priority.
+- Excellence in academic writing and quantitative analysis
-- Team player with excellent communication skills
+- Strong collaborative and communication skills
-- Self-driven and eager to learn
+- Self-motivated research attitude

 Studentship:
 - PhD student: The monthly amount for a PGS is RMB¥15,000 (RMB¥180,000 each year in a 12-month basis).